ezimuel/FastPriorityQueue/README.md

 - [Zend\Stdlib\PriorityQueue](https://github.com/zendframework/zend-stdlib/blob/master/src/PriorityQueue.php)

-I included also the SplPriorityQueue of PHP to have a starter point for the comparisation, even if the results of this component are not correct and cannot be used as reported in the post [Taming SplPriorityQueue](https://mwop.net/blog/253-Taming-SplPriorityQueue.html) by Matthew Weier O'Phinney.
+I included also the SplPriorityQueue of PHP to have a starter point for the comparisation, even if the results of this component are not correct, as commented above.

 I executed the benchmark using an Intel Core i5-2500 at 3.30GHz with 8 Gb of RAM running Ubuntu Linux 14.04 and PHP 5.5.9.
 Here the results: